StellarSand/privacy-settings/Privacy Settings/Cromite.md

 - Third-party cookies: Block third-party cookies
 - Send a "Do Not Track" request: Off
 - Preload pages: No preloading
+- Lock Incognito tabs when you leave Cromite: On

 #### Security
 - Safe Browsing >